 This most often involves the user copying a distorted word (the well-known “captcha” fields, where you are asked to copy a word for example).
 This identification method makes it possible to differentiate humans from computers, but not human beings from one another, because most human skills are shared by large groups of the population and identification would not be unambiguous.

 It should not be forgotten that the more an online asset or service attracts the interest of hackers, the more effort they will put into getting it.
 This is why online services are secured at different levels.
-The ideal access security would obviously be always to use multi-factor authentication.
+The ideal access security would be to always use multi-factor authentication.
 Unfortunately, the cost of implementation, the accessibility of technology and the constant developments in security solutions mean that this behaviour is not yet a reality for users.
 Few people have a fingerprint reader and even fewer are willing to carry it when they travel.
-Hence, the most common form of authentication is the password, i.e. where the user shares secret information with the computer that the computer is able to identify.
+Hence, the most common form of authentication is the password, i.e. where the user shares secret information with the computer that the computer can identify.

 Draft and enforce the following sectoral policies: